apandit2021/Classification-of-species-of-Iris-flower/README.md

 3. Decision Tree, and
 4. K Nearest Neighbors (KNN).

-Upon the evaluation, the SVM with the grid search and KNN classifies the species of the iris data set with higher accuracy among the four ML algorithms used here.
+Upon the evaluation, the SVM with the grid search and KNN are expected to be better in classifying the species of the iris data set with higher accuracy among the four ML algorithms used here.

 It should be noted that we can also play and compare the performance by changing (or including the other dropped) variables and/or by fitting with other ML models.